 Mental illness, particularly more chronic illness that affects the ability to work, can have a significant detrimental effect on finances.
 Income may be erratic, and qualifying for disability can be a difficult and drawn out process.
 Paying for medications and health services can be a huge drain.
 The Money and Mental Health Policy Institute says that a quarter of British adults experiencing mental health problems also report problem debt.

-I think at the low end of the income spectrum, it’s not about money increasing happiness; instead, it come down to having enough money for a sense of security rather than the constant stress of being uncertain about meeting those basic needs.
+I think at the low end of the income spectrum, it’s not about money increasing happiness; instead, it comes down to having enough money for a sense of security rather than the constant stress of being uncertain about meeting those basic needs.
 In terms of Maslow’s hierarchy of needs, having sufficient income security to meet physiological needs is essential, and being able to meet safety needs is also extremely important.
 That being said, money alone is not necessarily enough to ensure those basic needs are met.

 What happens at the higher end of the income scale?
 A study published in the journal Nature in 2018 concluded that globally a yearly income of $95,000 was on average the point at which life evaluation in relation to income topped out, and the satiation point was $60,000 to $75,000 per year for emotional well-being.
 Income above those levels was not associated with any further improvements.
 The exact amounts varied from region to region; in North America, $105,000 was optimal for life satisfaction.